AI Agent Smart Contract Exploit Generation: Game Incident

-\section{GAME Incident}
+\section{Game Incident}

-Figure~\ref{fig:game} shows the solidity code of the GAME exploit generated by A1.
-The exploit code deploys a helper contract and orchestrate a precise sequence: making a minimal valid outbid to trigger a refund to the previous bidder, then exploiting the reentrancy vulnerability during the refund callback.
+Figure~\ref{fig:game} shows the Solidity code of the Game exploit generated by A1.
+The exploit uses a helper mechanism (via reentrancy in \texttt{receive()}) and orchestrates a precise sequence: place a large bid, trigger a refund via a minimal outbid, and re-enter \texttt{makeBid} during the refund callback to double-collect the refund.